Invoice Factoring: A Small Business Funding Solution

 Touch Financial – Brokerage Firm

 As the UK’s largest independent Invoice Finance brokerage, Touch Financial has relationships with over 30 of the top domestic providers.
-Their advisers look at your business and funding needs to provide you with the best Invoice Factoring options.
+Their consultants look at your business and funding needs to provide you with the best Invoice Factoring options.

 They even offer additional services such as ‘Start Up Funding’, which provides assistance with back-office functions such as invoicing and order processing.